 Note that WSO2 EI is shipped with a few changes to the general directory structure of WSO2 products.
 For information on these folder structure changes, go to Directory Structure of WSO2 Products in the WSO2 Administration Guide.

-WSO2 Enterprise Integrator (WSO2 EI) consists of several profiles, which includes the ESB profile, Business Processes profile and the Message Broker profile.
+WSO2 Enterprise Integrator (WSO2 EI) consists of several profiles, which includes the ESB profile, Business Process profile and the Message Broker profile.
 See the introduction for more information.
 These profiles are separate runtimes that need to be configured and managed separately.
 If you are a product administrator, the following topics will provide an overview of the various administration tasks that are common to all profiles of WSO2 EI.
 Follow the links provided under each section for detailed instructions on each topic.

 Upgrading from a previous release